 - Do your research to predict and explain what you are going through.

-- Take supplements like omega-3.
-It helps to relieve depression symptoms
+- Take supplements like omega-3 or CBD edibles to help relieve depression symptoms

 - Antidepressants are also a good choice if your symptoms worsen.

 Once you can recognise the symptoms of PPD, you will be able to get the right treatment.
 Hopefully, your new bundle of joy will also bring you peace and happiness.
 Dips in mood and feelings of panic are normal with a new baby, but even if you develop postpartum depression, know there are ways to support and care for you.